veraberger/veraberger.github.io/research.md

 ### Density and Age Estimates for Messier 15
 Globular clusters are collections of gravitationally-bound stars formed roughly all at once.
 Using photometry, we can construct color-magnitude diagrams alongside stellar evolution models to place constrains on the ages and distances of these clusters.

-Itrook archival data from the Hubble Space Telescope's Advanced Camera for Surveys and performed multi-object aperture photometry on Messier 15, a dense globular cluster containing over 100,000 stars.
+I took archival data from the Hubble Space Telescope's Advanced Camera for Surveys and performed multi-object aperture photometry on Messier 15, a dense globular cluster containing over 100,000 stars.
 I used images taken in two filters: a wide V-band filter called F606W, and  a filter bordering the near-infrared, F814W.
 Using $YY^2$ Yale Yonsei stellar evolution isochrones we estimate a minimum cluster age of 11.5 Gyrs, $\pm$ 1 Gyr.
 We compute a distance of $47,863$ pc.

 ### Photometric Variability of $\delta$ Scuti Stars
 $\delta$ Scuti is a class of variable stars that undergo radial oscillations.
 Like Cepheids, $\delta$ Scuti stars may be used as cosmological distance indicators, or "standard candles."
 Given photometric observational data, we can plot a star's light curve and glean information about how stellar properties like luminosity, temperature, and radius are correlated as the star pulsates.